 First things first, let's look at your budget.
 What are you spending the most amount of money on every month?
 Can you cut that back?

-One expense my wife and I were spending too much on was eating out, which I'll cover just below.
-Another expense, which may be less common, was how much money we were spending on energy drinks.
+One expense my wife and I were spending too much on was eating out, which I'll cover below.
+Another expense, which may be less common, was how much money we spent on energy drinks.

 If you're a regular reader, you've probably picked up at some point or another that I really love energy drinks, despite how terrible they are for me.